pinokiocomputer/llamanet/docs/README.md

 It works with **zero setup** and **zero 3rd party dependency** so you don't need to know anything, and just treat it like OpenAI.

-Llamanet ships with a dead simple isomorphic API that works across:
+Llamanet ships with an isomorphic API that works across:

 - JavaScript
 - Python